Piano Lessons Tregear

 Do I need to own a piano or keyboard?

 We know pianos can be out of people’s budgets, that is why a budget keyboard is ok for beginners.
+Introductory keyboards are an easy and affordable option for households without a piano.

 When do you offer Tregear piano classes?

 We typically offer after school lessons, on weekday afternoons to evenings, our Tregear piano teachers are very flexible and will always try to accommodate the time that suits you best.
+Weekend lessons are also readily available, please enquire for more information.

 How old should my child be to begin piano lessons?

+Children as young as five can begin learning the piano and basic music theory.
 Our Tregear piano teachers are experienced in tutoring young children who are complete beginners, and have all the patience and personality needed to encourage your child and give them best start in their piano journey.

 What styles of piano music do you teach?